frontbenchHQ/js-practice/README.md

 Javascript Daily Practice is series that help your practice and improve your js skills.

-Follow the timeline and solve question given daily.
+Follow the timeline and solve question given daily and update the status column in your table when you are done.

 | Day       | Date      | Status        |